ibis-project/ibis/docs/source/user_guide/backends/omnisci.rst

 The aggregation operations available are: max, min, mean, count, distinct and count, nunique, approx_nunique.

-The follow examples show how to use count operations:
+The following examples show how to use count operations:

 - get the row count of the table: `t['taxiin'].count()`
 - get the distinct count of a field: `t['taxiin'].distinct().count()` or `t['taxiin'].nunique().name('v')`